 On July 4, 1916, the sisters climbed aboard their top-of-the-line bikes, courtesy of Indian Motorcycles.
-They each rode the Powerplus model (which sold for $275), a 1,000cc machine with a top speed of 65 mph, a webbed frame that allowed for a bit more suspension travel, and gas headlights (likely acetylene), which meant they’d be able to charge ahead through pitch black nights in the still almost completely rural West.
+They each rode the Powerplus model (which sold for $275), a 1,000cc machine with a top speed of 65 mph, a webbed frame that allowed for a bit more suspension travel, and gas headlights (likely acetylene), which meant they’d be able to charge ahead through pitch black nights in the rural West.
 These were simple but rugged motorcycles capable of mixed terrain travel.
 They wore only leather caps, sturdy goggles, leather jackets and britches, and calf-high boots.
 From Brooklyn’s Sheepshead Bay racetrack, they set off, bound for San Francisco, some 3,800 miles of hard riding away.
 Just three days earlier, in France, the horrific fighting at the Battle of the Somme began.

 “There were no road maps west of the Mississippi,” their great-nephew Robert Van Buren once said of his aunts’ trip.
 “The roads were just cow passes, dirt trails, wagon trails, things like that.”